 The law provides for the right to a fair and public trial, and an independent judiciary generally enforced this right.

 Defendants enjoy the right to a presumption of innocence and to receive prompt and detailed information about the charges against them.
 They have the right to a fair and public trial without undue delay, to be present at their trial, and to communicate with an attorney of their choice or have one provided at public expense if they are unable to pay.
 They generally have adequate time and facilities to prepare a defense and have the right to free interpretation as necessary from the moment they are charged through all appeals.
 Defendants have the right to confront the prosecution or plaintiff witnesses and present their own witnesses and evidence.
 They cannot be compelled to testify or confess guilt.
 Convicted persons have the right to appeal; however, the procedures were sometimes lengthy.

-NGOs reported that criminal investigations, trials, and other related procedures were significantly delayed by the closures of institutions due to the COVID-19 pandemic.
+Nongovernmental organizations (NGOs) reported that some criminal investigations, trials, and other related procedures were still delayed by the closures of institutions due to the COVID-19 pandemic.

 Political Prisoners and Detainees

 There were no reports of political prisoners or detainees.